dentomount28344/dentomount/README.md

-The growth of trade and commerce in the 18th century increased demand for better roads, prompting governments to invest in road infrastructure as a means of facilitating economic growth and regional integration.
+The introduction of the first motorways, or limited-access highways, in Europe in the 1920s and 1930s paved the way for the modern highway system, prioritizing speed, safety, and efficiency for long-distance travel.